dallandunn/odin-recipes/README.md

 # odin-recipes
-HTML Recipes project from the Odin Project
+The first project in the Odin Project.
+This project is focused on basic HTML.